jbampton/tooling-docs/apache-trusted-release/data-model.md

    - Start
    - End

-## Package Managers
+## Distribution Channels

-Package managers where PMCs distribute release packages.
+Distribution channels are where PMCs distribute release packages.
 These need to be defined in the ATR.
-Package managers may be for test packages.
+Distribution channels may be for test packages.
 Package Managers will be automated over time.

 1. Name
 2. Key